Language

 Morse Code Translator

 Convert text to Morse code and decode Morse code back to text.
-Listen to audio playback with adjustable speed and frequency.
+Hear the dots and dashes with adjustable speed and tone, plus a reference chart.

 Morse Code Translator

-This translator converts plain text into Morse code and decodes Morse code back into readable text.
-It includes audio playback so you can hear the distinctive dot-dash patterns, along with a visual display that shows each character's Morse representation.
+This Morse code translator converts plain text into dots and dashes and decodes Morse code back into readable text.
+Type or paste your message and the translation appears instantly, with audio playback so you can actually hear the dot-dash rhythm.

 1